cdondrup/petri_net/README.md

 ---
 ```

 The goal requires some form of `id` and `params`.
 The id is simply a unique string (use uuid4 for example) and the `params` is the json representation of a `dict`.
 This `dict` is used to provide the local KB with inital knowledge.
 So you can pass in values that you want to give your servers for execution.
-Sadly, for now, you have to use this goal.
-I am currently look into accepting generic goals but this is ongoing work.
+Sadly, for now, you have to use this goal type.
+I am currently looking into accepting generic goals but this is ongoing work.

-So once the plan has been parsed and turned into a Petri-Net, the framework will automaticall create a ROS Action Server with a goal of type `RosServerGoal`.
+So once the plan has been parsed and turned into a Petri-Net, the framework will automaticaly create a ROS Action Server with a goal of type `RosServerGoal` called `example_plan`.
 When this server is started, the Petri-Net is executed.

 The statement